 But I don’t want this to stop you from starting your own Bullet Journal!
 There are tons of fun little tricks you can use to make your journal pretty without any hustle.

-Like, look at these cute stickers!
-Small shops on Etsy always come up with such amazing designs.
-This sheet fits so much my own style that it will look natural on any page.
+Small shops on Etsy always come up with amazing designs.
 I know you can easily find something there that would fit your style.

 Amazon also has some good stickers.